Knhwong/189lFinal/ProjectDocument.md

 * [Retro video game sfx - Explode](https://freesound.org/people/OwlStorm/sounds/404754/)([License agreement](https://creativecommons.org/publicdomain/zero/1.0/))

 Quite a lot of effort were put in to finding the right sound for every action.
 The walking and jumping sound are relatively easy to find, but the hold out shield sound is quite difficult to find.
 In the end, I used a card sound, which seems to be irrelavent to shields, but works great for the moment.

 Another thing worth mentioning is the background music.
 Before that the game feel was not yet to be determinded.
 But, once the BGM is set, the entire game feels arcade-ish and retro, which leads to other further design decisions.
 With that being set, the rest sound effects all follows the retro style and quite a lot of 8-bit SFX are used.

+The background music for all the scenes are different.
+They all come from the same song to make it consistent, but when player is in main menu, the intro is looping and playing.
+When player is in the first scene, the first drop is looping and playing.
+The second scene plays the second drop and the third scene plays the third drop.
+Each drop is more intense than the previous one and that all follow the narrative as well as the progression of the gameplay in terms of difficulty.

 ## Gameplay Testing